owulveryck/blog/content/post/cctv-inception-tensorflow.md

 ### Tensorflow

 I have already blogged about tensorflow.
 Tensorflow is not a ML library.
 It is a mathematical library.
-It self-describes itself as an  _open source software library for numerical computation using data flow graphs.
+It is self-described as  _an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them._

-It is therefore an excellent tool, suitable for machine learning and specially for dealing with neural networks.
-It is brilliant with computer vision as the pictures are arrays of pixels and if you add the color, you can represent every picture by a tensor.
+It is, therefore, an excellent tool, suitable for machine learning and especially for dealing with neural networks.
+It is brilliant with computer vision as the pictures are arrays of pixels and if you add the colour, you can represent every picture by a tensor.

-Even better, the models generated by tensorflow can be saved once learned and transfered to another device.
-For example, you can train your models on very powerfull machines and simply copy the resulted graph to your client (for example a phone).
+Even better, the models generated by tensorflow can be saved once learned and transferred to another device.
+For example, you can train your models on very powerful machines and simply copy the resulted graph to your client (for example a phone).
 The graph can then be applied to an input taken from the device such as a photo.

 ### Inception